Solid-state platform for cooperative quantum dynamics driven by correlated emission: Master equation

 \section{Master equation}

-We proceed to derive the master equation describing the dynamics of the density matrix of the qubit array interacting via a simple ferromagnetic reservoir.
+We now specialize the master equation~\eqref{densitymatrix} to a qubit array interacting via the ferromagnetic reservoir described in Sec.~\ref{sec:bath}.
 We focus on the regime in which the energy exchange between the ferromagnetic film and the qubit array is dominated by single-magnon processes, i.e., $\omega_{qi} > \Delta_F$, and neglect the two-magnon (Raman) scattering processes described by Eq.~\eqref{357}.
-For concreteness, we consider a Yttrium Iron Garnet (YIG) film of thickness $L=10$ nm, spin stiffness $D=4.3\times 10^{-30}$\ erg$\cdot \text{cm}^2$, Gilbert damping parameter $\alpha \approx 1\times10^{-4}$, saturation surface spin density $s=8\times10^{-12}\ \text{G}^2\cdot$cm$\cdot$s and spin-wave gap $\Delta_F=K+ \gamma \text{B}_0$, with zero-field gap $K=3.296\times10^{-18}$ erg.
-As solid-state spin-defects, we consider an ensemble of NV centers.
-While the latter form a spin-triplet system in the ground state, by applying an external magnetic field $B_0\hat{\mathbf{z}}$ along their principal axis, here taken to be the $\hat{\mathbf{z}}$ axis, the degeneracy between $m_s=\pm1$ can be lifted and we can approximate each qubit as a two-level system with frequency $\omega_{qi}=\Delta_{0}-\gamma B_{0}$, where $\Delta_0=2.87\ \text{GHz}=1.9\times10^{-17}\ \text{erg}$ is the NV-center zero-field splitting.
-Such an approximation is valid as long as the thermal energy of the system is far smaller than the energy of the higher NV-center transition, i.e., $k_{B}T \ll \Delta_{0}+\gamma B_{0}$, which is consistent with the quantum regime we are focusing on.
+For concreteness, we consider a Yttrium Iron Garnet (YIG) film of thickness $L=20$ nm, spin stiffness $D=5.1\times10^{-28}\;\text{erg}\cdot\text{cm}^2$~\cite{flebus2017magnon}, Gilbert damping parameter $\alpha \sim 10^{-4}$, saturation surface spin density $s=1.2\times10^{-10}\,\ \text{G}^2\,\cdot$\,cm$\,\cdot\,$s and spin-wave gap $\Delta_F=K+ \gamma \text{B}_0$, with zero-field gap $K=3.6\times10^{-18}\;\text{erg}$.
+As solid-state spin-defects, we focus on an ensemble of NV centers.
+While an NV center forms a spin-triplet system in the ground state, the degeneracy between $m_s=\pm1$ can be lifted by applying an external magnetic field $B_0$ along its principal axis.
+Each qubit can be then treated as a two-level system with the transition frequency $\omega_{qi}=\Delta_{0}-\tilde{\gamma} B_{0}$, where $\Delta_0=2.87\ \text{GHz}=1.9\times10^{-17}\ \text{erg}$ is the NV-center zero-field splitting.
+This approximation is valid as long as the thermal energy of the system is significantly smaller than the energy of the higher NV-center transition, i.e., $k_{B}T \ll \Delta_{0}+\tilde{\gamma} B_{0}$, which is consistent with the quantum regime we are focusing on.

-We set the distance between the YIG film and the NV-center ensemble to be $d=30$ nm: interactions between the spin-wave fluctuations of YIG and NV-center spin defects have been already successfully leveraged in several quantum sensing experiments at even larger distances~\cite{du2017control,wang2022noninvasive}.
-The full master equation can be derived by plugging Eqs.~\eqref{suscepone} and~\eqref{susceptwo} into Eqs.~\eqref{disscoupling} and~\eqref{Jcoupling}.
+We set the distance between the YIG film and the NV-center ensemble to be $d=30$ nm: dissipative interactions between the spin-wave fluctuations of YIG and NV electron spins have already been successfully leveraged in quantum sensing experiments performed at even larger distances~\cite{du2017control,wang2022noninvasive}.
+The full master equation can be derived by plugging Eqs.~\eqref{suscepone} and~\eqref{susceptwo} into Eqs.~\eqref{dissirealspace},~\eqref{coherealspace} and ~\eqref{dephaserealspace}.
 In the limit of weak Gilbert damping, i.e., $\alpha \ll 1$, the master equation~\eqref{densitymatrix} reduces to

 with